Tasminda K Dhaliwal

 K-12 Education Policy

-Educational equity; quantitative methods; school discipline; school finance; homeless students; neighborhood effects; critical policy studies
+Educational equity; quantitative methods; program evaluation; school discipline; school finance; homeless students

 - Koretz, D., Yu, C., Mbekeani, P.P., Langi, M., Dhaliwal, T.K., & Braslow, D. (2016).
 Predicting freshman grade-point average from college-admissions and state high-school test scores.
 AERA Open, 2(4), 1-13.